-You may apply for pre-completion OPT if you wish to continue working into the next semester.
-Processing times for pre-completion OPT may take up to 5 months; therefore, we recommend you begin the application process at least three (3) months prior to your intended start date.
+You may apply for pre-completion OPT if you wish to continue working in the semester following the one in which you've completed your internship.
+However, processing time for pre-completion OPT may take up to 5 months; therefore, we recommend you begin the application process at least three (3) months prior to your intended start date.

-If you receive offers from companies that hire by cohorts (fixed, non-negotiable start and end dates), you may be approved for a CPT end date beyond the semester final exam date.
+Students who receive offers from companies that hire by cohorts (fixed, non-negotiable start and end dates), may be approved for a CPT end date beyond the semester final exam date.
 When submitting your offer letter, you should request review of a company's cohort status to be considered for an extended internship end date.